hecerinc/Notes-On/finanzas/chap9.md

 Consider strategies in minimizing risk:

 - **Risk avoidance**: look for ways to avoid exposure to health care loss.
 E.g.: don't take illegal drugs, refuse rides on motorcycles, don't smoke (in bed and start a fire).
 - **Loss prevention and control**: Smoking, alcohol, and drug dependency, impromper diet, inadequate sleep, and lack of regular excercise contribute to more than 60% of all diagnosed illnesses.
-Eliminating some or all of these factors from your lifestylue can reduce your chances of becoming ill.
+Eliminating some or all of these factors from your lifestyle can reduce your chances of becoming ill.
 Also don't drive while intoxicated, and wear a seatbelt.
 - **Risk assumption**: Consider the risks that you're willing to retains as you deal with health insurance decisions.
 Some risks pose relatively small loss potential; you can budget for them rather than insure against them.